Mental Health Therapy in Idaho

 Filters

-Krysteena Wilson is a Counselor, providing both online and in-person sessions.
-Services include therapy for adults (18+).
-They accept American Express, Cash, and Check.
+Sarah Olson is a Licensed Professional Counselor, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Sarah is in-network with insurance providers including BlueCross BlueShield, Medicaid, and Medicare.
+They accept American Express, Cash, and Check, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Allison Hobby